Academic Status Committee

 The ASC maintains direct responsibility for academic actions, such as leaves of absence that exceed six weeks, dismissals, and returns to registration from leaves of absence.

 The committee will be composed of 11 voting members.
-The chair shall be appointed by the Senior Associate Dean of Undergraduate Medical Education, for a three-year renewable term.
+The chair shall be appointed by the Senior Associate Dean of Educational Affairs, for a three-year renewable term.
 All faculty members of the committee must have an active faculty appointment.
 Physician members of the committee must also have an active medical license.
 Students must remain in good academic standing during their tenure on the committee.
 For faculty members, the term of appointment will be three years, with the opportunity for renewal of the appointment for an additional three years.
 The length of appointment for the resident representative will vary, depending upon the resident’s level of training.
 The voting student representative will serve for one year.
 The student-elect member will serve for one year as a non-voting member and then for an additional year as a voting member.

 Membership of the committee consists of: